aserto-dev/express-jwt-aserto/README.md

 - `identityHeader`: the name of the header from which to extract the `identity` field to pass into the `authorize` call.
 This only happens if `useAuthorizationHeader` is false.
 Defaults to 'identity'.
 - `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
 - `customSubjectKey`: The property name to check for the subject.
 By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
 Defaults to `sub`.

+#### policy argument

+By default, `is` will follow the same heuristic behavior as `jwtAuthz` - it will infer the policy name from the application name, HTTP method, and route path.
+If provided, the `policy` argument will override this and specify a policy package to use.

+By convention, Aserto Rego policies are named in the form `application.METHOD.path`.
+Following the node.js idiom, you can also pass it in as `application/METHOD/path`, and the path can contain the Express parameter syntax.

+For example, passing in `applicationName/GET/api/users/:id` will resolve to a policy called `applicationName.GET.api.users.__id`.

+#### resource argument

+By default, `is` follows the same behavior as `jwtAuthz` and pick up the resource from the first parameter specified in the route.
+For example, if the route path is `/api/users/:id`, the resource will be extracted from `req.params.id`.
+If the `resource` argument is provided, it will be used instead.

 ## Certificates